Strumenta/StarLasu/README.md

 ## Publication

+You will need pandoc with pdflatex (`brew install pandoc basictex`).

 Updating the published version requires manually uploading the generated files to Netlify.
 At the moment Federico is the only one who has access.